 Frequently Asked Questions

 I have never played any musical instrument.
 Can I still learn to play the harp?

 Yes, you are always welcome to start playing the harp, at any age and regardless of previous musical experience.
 We will learn the basics of music theory as we go along and progress at your own pace.

-If you are based in London, the lessons can be taught at your home.
-I travel to students in South-West London on Wednesdays and Fridays.
+If you live in London, the lessons can be taught at your home.
+I am happy to travel to students based in South-West London.
 If you live in Edinburgh, the lessons can take place either at my music studio (EH11) or at your home.
-Lessons in Edinburgh can be scheduled on Mondays and Tuesdays.

 What instrument will I need?
 Do I need to buy a harp?